LI7XI/AudioAnalyzerDocs/docs/discussions/transforms.md

 ## Transforms

-AudioLevel plugin has mysterious gain, sensitivity options.
+AudioLevel plugin has a mysterious gain and sensitivity options.
 You set them to something, and it works.
 In some way.

 But they don't really give you a fine control, and if something doesn't work as you expect, then you can do nothing about it.
 Transformations solve this problem!